Qumulo/docs/metrics-specification.md

 ## Metric Labels

-This table will provide more details on the labels specified for the various metrics in the table above.
+This table provides additional details on the labels specified for the various metrics in the table above.

 <table>
   <thead>